sandstorm/awesome-sustainable-software/README.md

 # About

-In this list, we want to collect links, resources, and tips towards sustainable software developent.
+In this list, we want to collect links, resources, and tips towards sustainable software development.

 We especially want to highlight practical real-world tips which are directly applicable in practice.

 ## Supported with ❤️ by [sandstorm](https://sandstorm.de)

-We are currently on our journey towards estabilishing sustainability goals and principles in our day-to-day work - and we want to collaborate with others and form a community around this.
+We are currently on our journey towards establishing sustainability goals and principles in our day-to-day work - and we want to collaborate with others and form a community around this.

 # Content